NABA Masters – Milan

 The MA program in Design, specialization in Interior Design, awards students with the internationally recognized title of Master of Arts in Design.
 In order to graduate, students must attend a minimum of 15 academic courses, in three consecutive semesters, belonging to different course typologies.

-- Product Design (starting October and January)
+- Product and Service Design (starting October and January)

 After a Bachelor’s Degree in Design, the new designer needs to specialize, to attain the special, elevated status that comes from achieving a Master’s Degree.
 In Italian, the Master is the Maestro.
 Someone who is able to draw inspiration from the past and from tradition, who builds on them to change the future.